Choosing between care homes

 Speaking to people who are already residents in the care home is an excellent way to start.
 There’s no comparison for a personal recommendation and trusted insight into what life is really like in the home.

 As well as speaking to residents in person, you can also get a lot of insight from websites that share care home reviews.
-Your Care Rating is a care home customer satisfaction survey that enables all residents living within a care home to provide their views and feedback via an independent, confidential and standardised annual survey.
-You can read through the findings on their website.

 It is important to consider how care needs might change to ensure that you or your loved one will have access to the right care at every stage.
 It’s a good idea to speak to the care home manager about the options available and speak to members of staff and ask about hiring procedures, to make sure that staff have professional backgrounds and are correctly qualified.